Symptoms of Toxic Mold and How to Avoid It

 Reactions to mold and even toxic mold can vary depending upon the condition of the person.
-Relatively healthy people with no history of allergies may show little to no effect to exposure, while others such as children, infants, the elderly, people with respiratory conditions and people with immune deficiencies may be at the most risk of toxic mold symptoms.
+Relatively healthy people with no history of allergies may show little to no effect to the exposure, while others such as children, infants, the elderly, people with respiratory conditions, and people with immune deficiencies may be at the most risk of toxic mold symptoms.

 Toxic Mold (or black mold) Symptoms include:

-- Allergic reactions such as eye, nose and throat irritations
+- Allergic reactions such as eye, nose, and throat irritations

 - Sinus Infections